-Michael Egleton is the New Conservative Candidate for the Coromandel electorate.
+Michael Egleton is the New Conservative candidate for Coromandel.

 Michael was born in Nairobi, Kenya, and grew up in South Africa.
 As a teen, he began to disagree with the segregationist policies of the apartheid system in place at that time.
 After gaining his qualifications in accounting, he set off to explore the world.

 While in New Zealand, Michael met Vanessa.
-Together, they have shared 23 years of marriage, have raised three incredible daughters, and have made the choice in life to take “the road less travelled”.
+Together, he and Vanessa have since shared 23 years of marriage, have raised three incredible daughters, and have made the choice in life to take “the road less travelled”.

 Michael’s desire to be a part of the new South Africa led him and his family to return there for four years in the mid 2000s.
-That was followed by three years in Israel, where Michael worked in food parcel distribution, helping needy communities.
-In 2010, Michael and the family returned to the Bay of Plenty.
+They then lived for three years in Israel, where Michael worked in food parcel distribution, helping needy communities.
+In 2010, Michael and the family returned to the Bay of Plenty in New Zealand.
 Since then, he has worked for a successful local fruit export company, has developed a small kiwifruit block in Katikati and has established a family blueberry farm.

 Michael has a good understanding and awareness of international affairs through his academic studies, professional career, and unique life experiences.
 He wishes to see New Zealand uphold its historic track record of honesty and integrity on the international stage.
 He is against the betrayal of these values.
 A recent example is New Zealand’s co-signing of UN Resolution 2334 and subsequent anti-Israel actions and policy.
 It is very inconsistent to place inordinately high expectations on Israel while placing exceedingly low expectations on many other UN member states — states that often deserve much more scrutiny.